Can "premature collapse" form black holes in the upper and lower mass gaps?

-In this short paper we explore yet another alternative formation scenario for black holes possibly in both mass gaps: the collapse of stars with masses in the respective mass gaps, whose collapse is induced by the capture of a small black hole.
+In this Letter we explore yet another alternative formation scenario for black holes possibly in both mass gaps: the collapse of stars with masses in the respective mass gaps, whose collapse is induced by the capture of a small black hole.
 For upper mass gap stars, the collapse is induced {\em before} the late stellar evolution and subsequent stellar disruption.
 In the following we refer to this scenario as a ``premature collapse" for both mass gaps.

 We start by noting that such a collapse would quite naturally lead to rapidly spinning black hole remnants, at least for massive progenitor stars.
 While we are unaware of fully relativistic numerical simulations of the collapse of rotating main-sequence stars to black holes, other somewhat similar simulations may provide some guidance.
 For example, simulations of the collapse of rapidly rotating supermassive stars dominated by radiation pressure show that most of the mass forms a rapidly rotating black hole with spin parameter $\chi \simeq 0.7$ (see, e.g., \cite{ShiS02,ShaS02,ShiSUU16}).
 Similarly, simulations of rotating neutron stars harboring a small black hole at their centers suggest that most of the mass is accreted, and that the black hole's final value of the spin parameter $\chi$ is therefore close to the progenitor star's initial value of $\chi$ (see \cite{EasL19}).